pe-version/CA0/README.md

 ---

+Note: I relied heavily on Claude for this, full disclosure.
+I learned a lot and endeavored to put this together well and honestly, and in that vein, I wanted to be upfront that Claude helped a whole lot.

+---

 ## Project Overview

 This project implements a complete IoT data pipeline for tracking precious metal prices using a cloud-native architecture.
 The system fetches real-time metal prices, processes them through a pub/sub messaging system, and stores the results in a NoSQL database.